The 10 Best Bartender Kits

 video play icon

-This wiki has been updated 30 times since it was first published in September of 2015.
+This wiki has been updated 34 times since it was first published in September of 2015.
 Whether you’re an amateur mixologist or a professional in the hospitality industry, you'll find one of these bartender kits ideal for practicing and perfecting your cocktail-making skills.
 They’re a big hit at parties, essential for happy hours, and come in a variety of designs for different skill levels and budgets.
 Some include sharp tools, so make sure to practice caution.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Barfly Deluxe